xarvh/squarepants/NOTES.md

     * Extract the first constructor of a Union Type, crash if not available
     * Prone to error if the constructos change order, but this is a YOLO feature

-* Pattern Matching
-    * if value is pattern then ... else ...

-    * if value is
-          pattern then
-              ...
-          pattern then
-              ...
-          else
-              ...

-    ? alternative: `if value matches ...`

 * Functions
   * Must have at least one argument, anything without arguments is evaluated at once.